Ball (association football): Latest developments

 The deformation of the football when it is kicked or when the ball hits a surface is tested.
 Two styles of footballs have been tested by the Sports Technology Research Group of Wolfson School of Mechanical and Manufacturing Engineering in Loughborough University; these two models are called the Basic FE model and the Developed FE model of the football.
 The basic model considered the ball as a spherical shell with isotropic material properties.
 The developed model also used isotropic material properties but included an additional stiffer stitching seam region.
 Manufacturers are experimenting with microchips and even cameras embedded inside the ball.
 The microchip technology was considered for the goal-line technology.
 The ball used in the 2018 FIFA World Cup in Russia had an embedded chip which did not provide any measurements, but provided 'user experience' via smartphone after connecting with the ball via NFC.

-Future developments

-Companies such as Umbro, Mitre, Adidas, Nike, Select and Puma are releasing footballs made out of new materials which are intended to provide more accurate flight and allow more power to be transferred to the football.
+In the 2026 FIFA World Cup, Adidas will use a new ball with a mounted chip system, intended to help speed up the game's video assistant referee (VAR) system.